Ankit404butfound/clipry/README.md

 # Clipry
-## Windows like clip-borad manager for Linux, Copy paste eith style
+## Windows like clip-borad manager for Linux, Copy paste with style

 ![image](demo/sample1.gif)